wc-duck/wc-duck.github.io-src/content/post/simple-polling-with-lambdas.md

 ## Performance

-Next up is performance, how do the different solutions stand up against each other.
-To test this out we'll write a benchmark app using the excelent [ubench.h](https://github.com/sheredom/ubench.h).
+Next up is performance, how do the different solutions stand up against each other?
+To test this out we'll write a benchmark app using the excellent [ubench.h](https://github.com/sheredom/ubench.h).

 [functor_bench.cpp](functor_bench.cpp)